Josh-techie/Pop-Quiz/SECURITY.md

 - This process involves providing an early notification about the vulnerability, its impact and mitigations to a short list of vendors under a time-limited embargo on public disclosure.

-- Vendors on the list are individuals or organizations that maintain Redis distributions or provide Redis as a service, who have third party users who will benefit from the vendor's ability to prepare for a new version or deploy a fix early.
+- Vendors on the list are individuals or organizations that maintain Pop Quiz distributions or provide Pop Quiz as a service, who have third party users who will benefit from the vendor's ability to prepare for a new version or deploy a fix early.

 - If you believe you should be on the list, please contact us and we will consider your request based on the above criteria.